AhmedFarrukh/QuantizationExperiments/notebooks/measuring_inference_times.md

 :::

 :::{.cell}
 Finally, we can generate plots of the results.
+We will display the bars for the original and quantized versions of each model side-by-side to facilitate easy comparison.
+Error bars, representing +/- one standard deviation, will also be included to provide an estimate of the variation.
 :::